gbreen12/ReactiveForms/README.md

 ### Show Alert

 Any page that extends the bast page can easily show an alert.
-A simple alert can be shown by using the following code:
+A simple alert can be shown by using the following code in the view model:

 ```
 _alerts.OnNext(new AlertMessage("Title", "Message to show"));